ianhoward31/Solution-to-Matrices/README.md

 # Solution-to-Matrices
-Finds the unique solution vector "x" to any size "m" x "n" matrix and answer vector "b".
 Prerequisites: Visual Studio 2019 Community with C++ Developer Package (Free)

 Summary: Finds the unique solution vector "x" to any size "m" x "n" matrix and answer vector "b".